 All FIPS users, including the Crypto Officer, must observe security guidelines at all times.
 All FIPS users must:

 - Keep all passwords confidential.

-- Store devices and documentation in a secure area.
+- Store router and documentation in a secure area.

-- Deploy devices in secure areas.
+- Deploy router or switches in secure areas.

 - Check audit files periodically.

 - Conform to all other FIPS 140-2 security rules.

-- Follow below guidelines:
+- Follow these guidelines:

 - Users are trusted.

 - Users abide by all security guidelines.

 - Users do not deliberately compromise security.

 - Users behave responsibly at all times.